JuanVDW/PCNSE/User-ID.md

     * Unix/Linux Authentication
     * 802.1x Authentication
     * Windows and the User-ID agent can parse the Syslogs to help mapping users to IP's
-    * Multiple Profiles can be configured to read from different sources
+    * Multiple profiles can be configured to read from different sources
 * Domain Controller Monitoring
     * Monitors the Security Log of DC's
     * Continuously monitors logs for all login/logout events